 We would be amiss in helping you learn how to choose a WordPress theme if we didn’t mention entrepreneur-friendliness as a must. see, there are some features a Word theme needs to have to meet the specific needs of someone new to the business or new to having a website.
 Here is a list of some of them:

 Say you or your family have been running a well-established restaurant in your hometown, you have quite a reputation, and a solid client base, and you are even somewhat of an institution there.
 Or you are on the complete opposite of the spectrum, starting your own restaurant business for the first time, and you have no presence in the real OR virtual world.
+However, with your passion for culinary arts and a knack for restaurant management, you have the potential to create a thriving establishment that will be loved by customers from both realms.

 In both cases, you either don’t need an elaborate site as your reputation has already well preceded you, or you simply don’t have much to put on display yet; you’ll need what they call a starter site, which is a much necessary feature.